Policy Codesign for

 How hope to achieve it

-Our codesign team (more info below) will go through a five-phased process to learn from each other and explore local policy solutions to these complex problems.
-We’ll get input from a larger advisory team and share ideas with a community sounding board along the way.
+Our codesign team underwent a five-phased process to learn from each other and explore local policy solutions to these complex problems.
+Along the way, we solicited input from a larger advisory team and shared ideas with a community sounding board for feedback.